yueyueL/awesome_chatgpt_tools_for_research/README.md

 **Revision Guidance**
 - **Precision**
-  - Description: Enhance clarity and specificity.
+  - Description: Enhance clarity and choose more precise words
   - Make content more precise.
 - **Brevity**
-  - Description: Eliminate unnecessary words or details for conciseness.
+  - Description: Eliminate unnecessary words and phrases to make sentences clearer and more direct
   - Make content more concise.
 - **Objectivity**
   - Description: Present information without personal bias or emotion.
+Remove subjective language and present information in a neutral way
   - Make content more objective.
 - **Coherence**
-  - Description: Ensure logical flow from one idea to the next.
+  - Description: Make sure your sentences are well organized and logical.
   - Make content more coherent.
 - **Consistency**
-  - Description: Ensure uniformity in terminology, voice, and style.
+  - Description: Make sure the language and style used in the sentences are consistent with the rest of the paper.
   - Make content more consistent.
 - **Academic tone**
-  - Description: Adopt a formal and impersonal tone befitting scholarly works.
+  - Description: Use terms and phrases commonly used in academic writing
   - Make content more academic.
 - **Formal grammar**
-  - Description: Ensure correct usage of language, free from colloquialisms.
+  - Description: Use correct grammar and syntax
   - Use more formal grammar.
 - **Nuance**
-  - Description: Add subtle distinctions or shades of meaning.
+  - Description: Making a sentence more detailed by using words or phrases to convey a more complex or subtle meaning
   - Make content more nuanced.

 - **Levels**: